| Barry MacDonnell's

 • In the Properties for Table Format dialog that appears, click the Cell tab and then enable (tick) the option "Divide row across pages".
 This should split the contents of cells in that row and cause the row to "join up" with the row above.

-Assuming you are calculating figures in two columns (e.g., cell A1 times cell B1) and want the result to be shown in the third column (e.g., cell C1) only if it is not equal to zero.
+▸ Assuming you are calculating figures in two columns (e.g., cell A1 multiplied by cell B1) and want the result to be shown in the third column (e.g., cell C1) only if it is not equal to zero.

 +IF((A1*B1)=0, "", (A1*B1)*.50)